 QoS, traffic control and traffic conditioning issues are being studied by ITU-T (SG12 and SG13), IEEE 802.3 and Metro Ethernet Forum (MEF).
 IEEE 802.1 completed work in June 2009 on Provider Backbone Bridge Traffic Engineering (IEEE 802.1Qay).
-MEF has developed MEF 10.1.1: "Amendment to Ethernet Services Attributes Phase 2", completed in September 2009.
+MEF has developed MEF 10.2: "Amendment to Ethernet Services Attributes Phase 2", completed in September 2009.

-5.5.1.9 Higher bit rates

-IEEE 802.3 has been developing a standard on 10Gbit/s Ethernet Passive Optical Network.
-Work on the 10G EPON: IEEE 802.3av standard has been completed and was approved by the IEEE-SA Standards Board in September 2009.Also within IEEE 802.3, the 802.3ba Task Force is developing standards both for 40 Gbit/s and 100 Gbit/s Ethernet.
-The current approved objectives as of July 2009 are:

-Support full-duplex operation only

-Preserve the 802.3 / Ethernet frame format utilizing the 802.3 MAC

-Preserve minimum and maximum FrameSize of current 802.3 standard

-Support a BER better than or equal to 10-12 at the MAC/PLS service interface

-Provide appropriate support for OTN

-Support a MAC data rate of 40 Gb/s

-Provide Physical Layer specifications which support 40 Gb/s operation over:

-at least 10km on SMF

-at least 100m on OM3 MMF

-at least 7m over a copper cable assembly

-at least 1m over a backplane

-Support a MAC data rate of 100 Gb/s

-Provide Physical Layer specifications which support 100 Gb/s operation over:

-at least 40km on SMF

-at least 10km on SMF

-at least 100m on OM3 MMF

-at least 7m over a copper cable assembly

-The target of this project is for completion by the middle of 2010.

-Note: It should be considered that the materials in this section (40GBASE-LR4, 100GBASE-LR4, and 100GBASE-ER4 interface descriptions) may be moved to section 5.5.1.1, based on the approval of the IEEEP802.3ba which is planned in June, 2010.
+5.5.1.9 Status of IEEE 802.1 and IEEE 802.3

+In IEEE 802.1, it is planned to revising 802.1Q (Virtual Bridged Local Area Networks) such that all the amendments will be contained in one standard.
+This work is expected to conclude in early 2011.

+In IEEE 802.3, the following projects are currently active :

+IEEE P802.3.1 (IEEE P802.3be) (Ethernet MIBs), has just begun the sponsor ballot phase.

+IEEE P802.3bd (MAC control frame for Priority-based Flow Control) is currently in the sponsor ballot phase.

+IEEE P802.3bf (Time synchronization support for IEEE P802.1AS), has just begun the sponsor ballot phase.

+IEEE P802.3bg (Serial 40Gb/s Ethernet), has just begun the sponsor ballot phase.

+A new Study Group to for 100 Gb/s Ethernet Electrical Backplane and Copper cabling has been formed which may lead to a future IEEE 802.3 project.
+The next revision project for IEEE 802.3 is currently being planned.
+This is expected to incorporate all currently approved amendments and corrigenda to IEEE Std 802.3-2008, together with IEEE 802.3bf and IEEE 802.3bg into a new revision of the standard expected to be approved and published in 2012.

 5.5.2 Standardization activities on Ethernet

-Standardization work on "carrier-class" Ethernet is conducted within ITU-T SG13, SG15, IEEE 802.1 WG, IEEE 802.3 WG, IETF and Metro Ethernet Forum.
+Standardization work on "carrier-class" Ethernet is conducted within ITU-T SG15, IEEE 802.1 WG, IEEE 802.3 WG, IETF and Metro Ethernet Forum.
 The table below summarizes current standardization responsibilities on "carrier-class" Ethernet.
-Table 7-5 lists the current status of individual Ethernet related ITU-T Recommendations
+Table 7-5 lists the current status of individual Ethernet related ITU-T Recommendations.
+Latest Ethernet Services that are specified in MEF 6.1 and MEF 10.2 haven’t been completely covered in G.8011.x series at the moment.
+Q10/15 is planning to update G.811.x series aligning with MEF specification in next SG15 meeting.
 Table 5-1 Standardization on "carrier-class" Ethernet.